CCHMP NEWS STORIES

 one Haitian child to elementary school.
 A pair of shoes for many of us, is an

 impossible sum for families like MacKenzie’s.
-Christina

 says she will most definitely go to